 - All assignments must be admitted via SafeAssign (Blackboard)

 Availability: Monday, Tuesday, Wednesday, Friday, through the secretariat.

-Consultation hour: If you have any questions or problems you can send an email to the course coordinator (firstname.lastname@example.org) or you can come by during the consultation hour, the time and location of which will be announced through Blackboard at the start of the course.
+If you have any questions or problems you can send an email to the course coordinator (email@example.com) or you can come by during the consultation.
+The time and location will be announced through Blackboard at the start of the course.
 If you want to make use of this option, please send an email in advance to notify that you are coming.
-It is not possible to schedule an appointment at another time.
+In principal, it is not possible to schedule an appointment at another time.

 Institute: Criminal Law and Criminology